Pizza is so loved it has its own day…February 9th is National Pizza Day! 🍕

 - Be sure to have a napkin, use it often, and take small bites- even when eating while standing around the kitchen island.

 Every meal is a table manners teaching opportunity!
 I'll teach your family good table manners one lesson at a time.
 Your free lesson will be delivered to your inbox right away.
-Be sure to check your spam folder- it may be delivered there.
+Be sure to check your spam and promotions folders- it may be delivered there.

 For more help on this topic, check out my Family Table Manners Boot Camp.
 The lessons are simple, short, and fun!
 Just watch the lesson together before your meal and practice the learning together while you eat.
 Sign up here —-}